Can women visit the graveyard?

 On the other side, there are some narrations in Musannaf Ibn Abi Shaybah and Sunan Al-Nasa’i and ibn Majah which show its permissibility:

-It was narrated from Abu Hurairah that the Prophet (peace be on him) was attending a funeral.
+Abu Hurayrah (may Allah be pleased with him) that the Prophet (peace be on him) was attending a funeral.
 ‘Umar saw a woman and shouted at her, but the Prophet (peace be on her) said,

 “Leave her alone, O ‘Umar, for the eye weeps and the heart is afflicted, and the bereavement is recent.”
 (Ibn Majah)